PAHOA, Hawaii »Rhio Markley was the last person to vote Tuesday in the Puna district.

 She arrived at the Nanawale Estates Community Center in Pahoa four minutes before closing time on her antique motorcycle, which gets 90 miles to the gallon.

-Markley, who has been living in the Puna District for 30 years, became the 29th person to vote early in Puna ON Tuesday.
-That mades her one of 105,158 registered voters on Hawaii island, and the last voter to cast a ballot on the first day of early voting across the state.
+Markley, who has been living in the district for 30 years, became the 29th person to vote early in Puna on Tuesday.
+That made her one of 105,158 registered voters on Hawaii island, and the last voter to cast a ballot on the first day of early voting across the state.

-Hawaii County decided to provide early walk-in voting to Puna in case Madame Pele decides to pick up the pace on the currently stalled June 27 lava flow.
+Hawaii County decided to provide early walk-in voting to Puna in case Madame Pele decides to pick up the pace on the June 27 lava flow from Kilauea Volcano.

 Markley said she decided to vote early after driving by a sign for absentee voting on the side of the road.
-At the time, she was listening to a radio newscaster list off all the early voting sites on Hawaii island.
+At the time, she was listening to a radio newscaster list all the early-voting sites on Hawaii island.